flintlib/arb/doc/source/fmpr.rst

     Specifies the rounding mode for the result of an approximate operation.

-.. macro:: FMPR_RND_NEAR

-    Specifies that the result of an operation should be rounded to the nearest representable number, rounding to an odd mantissa if there is a tie between two values.
-Note: the code for this rounding mode is currently not implemented.

 .. macro:: FMPR_RND_DOWN

     Specifies that the result of an operation should be rounded to the